 As U.S. Ambassador to the United Nations, Haley helped introduce reforms that made the organization more efficient, transparent and accountable.
 In a two-year period, she negotiated more than $1.3 billion in savings, including making UN peacekeeping missions more effective while improving their ability to protect civilians.
 She also championed human rights across the globe, standing up to oppressive regimes in Iran, Syria, Venezuela, Cuba and Russia.
 In the UN Security Council, she hosted the first-ever session devoted solely to promoting human rights.

 Haley spearheaded negotiations for passage of the strongest set of sanctions ever placed on North Korea for its nuclear weapons program, cutting off the regime's exports by 90% and its access to oil by 30%.

 In 2010, Haley was elected as the first female and first minority governor of South Carolina.
 She was reelected in 2014 and served as governor until becoming U.S. Ambassador to the United Nations and joining President Donald Trump’s Cabinet and National Security Council in January 2017.
 Under Governor Haley’s leadership, South Carolina was a national leader in economic development.
 Known as the “Beast of the Southeast,” South Carolina’s unemployment rate hit a 15-year low, saw more than $20 billion in new capital investment and created new jobs in every county in the state.
 In 2019, Haley founded Stand for America, an advocacy group.

 Registration is required to attend NTEA’s Annual Meeting — sponsored by Ford Commercial Vehicles.
-Tickets will be available for purchase separately when registration opens.
-If you haven't yet, sign up to be notified when registration and housing opens in October.
+Tickets are available for purchase separately.